 It is the most common of all disorders of the thyroid gland.

-It is the result of the genetic heterogeneity of the follicular cells and apparent acquisition of new cellular qualities that become heritable.
+It results from the genetic heterogeneity of the follicular cells and the apparent acquisition of new cellular qualities that become heritable.

-Hyperthyroidism develops in a large proportion of the multinodular defect after a few decades, often after excess iodine.
+After a few decades, hyperthyroidism develops in a large proportion of the multinodular defect, often after excess iodine.

-The nodules can be very small, often only a few millimeters in size, or the nodules can be larger, perhaps several cm each.
+The nodules can be tiny, often only a few millimeters in size, or the nodules can be larger, perhaps several cm each.

 There are usually two questions that need to be answered in patients with a multinodular goiter.
 The first question is usually:

 The focus of this question depends on the clinical presentation, the associated risk factors, the size of the nodules, and whether the nodules work or do not work.

 The diagnosis is based on a physical examination.
 The thyroid function test results are average or indicate subclinical or overt hyperthyroidism.

 Imaging procedures help detect details such as distortion of the trachea and provide an estimate of volume before and after therapy.

 4 to 17% of multinodular goiter cases meet the criteria for malignant change.
 However, most of these lesions are not lethal.